JabRef/user-documentation/en/FAQcontributing.md

 ## Q: I would like to help translating JabRef to another language.
 How do I get started?

-A: We encourage you to read [Translating JabRef](https://github.com/JabRef/jabref/wiki/Translating-JabRef).
+A: We encourage you to read [Translating JabRef Interface](https://github.com/JabRef/jabref/wiki/Translating-JabRef-Interface) and [Translating JabRef Help](https://github.com/JabRef/jabref/wiki/Translating-JabRef-Help).

 ## Q: Can I make a donation?
 How?